techyprogram/elasticsearch-ILM-policy/README.md

     This policy is for rolling over the indices when age of the index or document count or size reaches configurable.
     As per the configuration, if the index reaches 1 day or 10000 count or 500mb the index would be rolled over.

+This all file also contains the transition to warm layer after 1 hour of the rolling over the indices.
+In warm layer we change the number of the shards to 1.